mre-code/groovysql/README.md

-# SqlClient - Groovy SQL Client
+# GroovySQL - Groovy SQL Client

-SqlClient is a database client designed primarily for batch SQL submission.
+GroovySQL is a database client designed primarily for batch SQL submission.
 It is written in Groovy, which compiles to Java, and is compatible with vendor-provided Java database drivers.
 In particular, it works with the Denodo JDBC virtual database driver.
 It has also been tested with the